Facebook is hitting the undo button on its sweeping cockblock of Australian news media after striking up a deal with Canberra.

-It follows three tumultuous days of mass confusion and horror down under that saw thousands of content creators haunted by a blank feed with the chilling words “no posts yet” etched into their nightmares.
+It follows three tumultuous days down under that saw thousands of content creators’ pages wiped clean; a blank feed with the words “no posts yet” instead etched into their nightmares.
 Even music festivals weren’t immune.

 Now though, the social media colossus will begin walking back its blanket ban on Aussie news content after the Australian Government caved in and conceded to make some amendments to its new laws, which force major tech giants to pay news outlets for their words.

 “The government has been advised by Facebook that it intends to restore Australian news pages in the coming days,” Treasurer Josh Frydenberg and Comms Minister Paul Fletcher announced this arvo (via the ABC).